PhotoBack-app/Phoneapp/README.md

 ![Architecture OverView](assets/images/Overview.png)

 - Phone app is a React Native app
-- Computer app is an Electron app
+- Computer app is an Electron app with sidecar agent
 - Phone finds computer using MDNS/Bonjour
 - Phone retrieves JWT from computer using scanned QR code
 - Phone uploads photos to computer using Tus.io protocol
-- Computer stores photos in a folder structure with dates
+- Agent stores photos in a folder structure with dates
-- Computer serves photos to filesystem using FuseFS
+- Agent serves photos to filesystem using FuseFS
-- Organizational changes or machine learning models are applied to photos and metadata is updated
+- Electron App can be user to do organizational changes or apply machine learning models.
+Changes are applied to the photos and their metadata is updated
-- Computer can backup photos to 3rd party services continously
+- Agent can backup photos to 3rd party services continously
 - Use filesystem native tools such as Searching, Viewing, previewing and navigating.
 (Finder is our main UI)

 ## Status